Signed in as:

 But that’s not enough for Darcey.
 As long as there are women suffering from being trafficked and abused, or who are unable to have children, or who need help in their marriage, she is going to walk alongside them as a mentor, helping them find a way forward.
 For many women over the years, this has meant not only finding a dear friend, but also a new family.

-Jay and Darcey have worked with children and adults with ADHD, ADD, OCD, ODD (Oppositional Defiant Disorder), Explosive Disorder, Bi-Polar, Multiple Personality Disorders, SRA (Satanic Ritual Abuse), Autism, RAD (Reactive Attachment Disorder), and many different forms of sexual abuse.
+Darcey has worked with children and adults with ADHD, ADD, OCD, ODD (Oppositional Defiant Disorder), Explosive Disorder, Bi-Polar, Multiple Personality Disorders, SRA (Satanic Ritual Abuse), Autism, RAD (Reactive Attachment Disorder), and many different forms of sexual abuse.

-They are both ordained ministers, certified in inner healing ministry, and have had extensive training in crisis intervention with youth.
-They ran a pilot program for Franklin County Children Services and the Ohio Youth Advocate Program as therapeutic foster parents.
+Darcey is an ordained minister, certified in inner healing ministry, and has had extensive training in crisis intervention with youth.
+She ran a pilot program for Franklin County Children Services and the Ohio Youth Advocate Program as therapeutic foster parents.

 Homemaker, Warsaw, Ohio